 2. ADAS Calibration Fixtures

-After a diagnostic tool, the next basic component of an ADAS calibration system is a fixture to hold radar and camera calibration targets during the static calibration process.
+After a diagnostic tool, the next basic component of ADAS equipment is a fixture to hold radar and camera calibration targets during the static calibration process.
 But, it can’t just be anything.
 Calibration targets need to be very still during calibration.
 They also need to be a precise distance from the ground, the car’s ADAS cameras, and other tested sensors.
 A calibration frame holds calibration targets firmly in place to avoid wobbling during testing.

 Calibration frames can be stationary or portable.
 So, if you want to dedicate a bay for all measurements, shops can install a more permanent fixture.
 Alternatively, if you are going to need to move, portable options are available on the market.
 These models are on wheels and can be collapsed and brought to another shop location.